jdpclarke/Milestone-Project-1/README.md

   - **Accessibility Considerations:**

-    The accessibility score of 78 indicates a contrast ratio issue, specifically with the [mention the specific element or text that has the contrast issue, if possible from the report].
-This should be addressed to improve accessibility for all users, especially those with visual impairments.
-Further investigation into color contrast ratios should be conducted, and alternative color combinations explored to meet WCAG guidelines.
+    The accessibility score of 96 indicates a contrast ratio issue, specifically with the body section on the website and the secondary colour in the CSS .
+This could be addressed to improve accessibility for all users, especially those with visual impairments.
+Further investigation into color contrast ratios could be conducted, and alternative color combinations explored to meet WCAG guidelines.
+At this moment in time, there are no plans to resolve this issue as whilst this presents a lower than desired score, the contrast is still sufficient and functional.

   - **Overall:**

     The website performs well, demonstrating strong SEO and a high performance score.
 However, improvements in LCP and accessibility are recommended.
-Addressing the identified contrast ratio issue and optimizing image handling would enhance the website's overall quality and user experience.
-While the site is functional, these improvements would ensure a more inclusive and performant web experience.
+Addressing the identified contrast ratio issue and optimizing image handling could enhance the website's overall quality and user experience.
+While the site is functional, these improvements could ensure a more inclusive and performant web experience.

 ## 8. Deployment